ANALYSIS OF THE REVISIONS FOR THE

 SECTION 3.
 Taxes; exemptions.--

-(a) All property owned by a municipality and used exclusively by it for governmental or municipal or public purposes shall be exempt from taxation.
-All property owned by a municipality not otherwis e exempt from taxation or by a special district and used for airport, seaport, or public purposes, as defined by general law, and uses that are incidental thereto, may be exempted from taxation as provided by general law.
-A municipality, owning proper ty outside the municipality, may be required by general law to make payment to the taxing unit in which the property is located.
-Such portions of property as are used predominantly for educational, literary, scientific, religious or charitable purposes ma y be exempted by general law from taxation.
+e exempt from taxation or by a special district and used for airport, seaport, or public purposes, as defined by general law, and uses that are incidental thereto, may be exempted from taxation as provided by general law.
+A municipality, owning proper

 (f) A county or municipality may be authorized by general law to grant ad valorem tax exemptions for real property used for conservation purposes as defined by general law.